-6.7 Where providers are required to operate a fund, they must be operated in accordance with requirements set by the regulator, including restrictions on the use of the fund and the time period over which funds generated must be used.
+- 5.6 Since 6 April 2017 providers have no longer been required to deposit net proceeds from relevant disposals into their Disposal Proceeds Fund (DPF).
+However, any provider which had an existing DPF on that date is required to operate it in line with current requirements until the fund is exhausted or by April 2020.
+For further information see our DPF Requirements and associated guidance which is available on the Regulator of Social Housing pages on Gov.uk. - 5.7 Where providers are required to operate a fund, it must be operated in accordance with requirements set by the regulator, including restrictions on the use of the fund and the time period over which funds generated must be used.
 If funds cannot be or are not used in accordance with the requirements, providers may need to pay over the proceeds in the fund or seek agreement from the regulator to retain the proceeds beyond the prescribed time period.

-7. Appeals against regulatory decisions
+6. Appeals against regulatory decisions

-- 7.1 The regulator operates an appeal scheme under which specific decisions of the regulator can be subject to review.
+- 6.1 We operate an appeal scheme under which specific decisions of the regulator can be subject to review.
 The purpose of the appeals scheme is to give an opportunity to organisations affected by certain decisions made by the regulator to appeal those decisions.
 The appeals scheme may be used where we have given notice that we are using one of our legislative powers.
 It may not be used where we have given notice that we are considering using one of our powers.
-A full list of the matters which may be appealed under the scheme and associated guidance 19 is available on the HCA regulation pages on gov.uk. - 7.2 In some cases, a provider or individual affected by the exercise of our powers will have a statutory right to appeal to the High Court.
+A full list of the matters which may be appealed under the scheme and associated guidance is available on the Regulator of Social Housing pages on Gov.uk.
+In addition to the appeals procedure, we have a separate complaints procedure.
+Under the complaints procedure, individuals, registered providers and others who are dissatisfied with the level of service we have provided can raise their concerns. - 6.2 In some cases, a provider or individual affected by the exercise of our powers will have a statutory right to appeal to the High Court.
 The regulator's appeals process is not intended to replace any such statutory right.